bakhtiararya/EgoPet_dataset_download/README.md

 ## Download Data

+### Option 1: Direct download for academic use

+### Option 2: Download videos from TikTok and YouTube

 To download and prepare the EgoPet Dataset, follow these steps:

 1. Install all dependencies from previous section